 If there are any concerns for severe allergic symptoms call 911 and seek immediate medical attention.
 If your child already has known food allergies and carries an epinephrine autoinjector, this should be administered without delay.

 For mild symptoms, it is recommended to monitor your child very closely and have a low threshold to seek medical attention if any further concerns develop.
 Consider taking photos of any skin reactions.
 Avoid the specific food that was consumed until you have a chance to speak with your physician.

 It is important to note that epinephrine is the only life-saving treatment for a severe allergic reaction.
 Benadryl (diphenhydramine) is not recommended, because it often causes drowsiness, which is difficult to differentiate from drowsiness associated with a severe allergic reaction.

-Melanie Conway is a paediatrician, paediatric allergist, and a mom with two girls, Rebecca (2.5 years) and Freya (5 months).
+Melanie Conway is a paediatrician, paediatric allergist, and a mom with two girls, Rebecca and Freya.

 This article contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.

 Keep up with your baby's development, get the latest parenting content and receive special offers from our partners